JCCE-nudt/karmada-dashboard/README.md

 ## License

-Karmada is under the Apache 2.0 license.
+Karmada-dashboard is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.